VISION ZERO – Education. Awareness. Vigilance

 Air Medical Transport Conference (AMTC) – HOSTS NEARLY 2600 OF YOUR PEERS AND CUSTOMERS!

 The annual AMTC provides up-to-date information on the latest techniques and innovative approaches to air medical practice from community experts while giving attendees lots of opportunities to earn continuing education credits.
-Top-notch keynoters and expanded educational offerings (including mechanics technical briefings, special information exchanges, new clinical sessions, scientific abstracts and poster sessions) make this the air and critical care ground medical transport one not to miss!
+Top-notch keynoters and expanded educational offerings (including mechanics technical briefings, special information exchanges, new clinical sessions, scientific abstracts (aviation, clinical, communications and safety topics) make this the air and critical care ground medical transport one not to miss!
 The conference exhibit hall gives attendees the chance to learn about the newest technology and meet with service providers in the largest trade show for the air and ground medical transport community.
 Best of all of, the AMTC is the best place for medical transport professionals to network and learn from each other.

 Medical Transport Leadership Institute (MTLI) – SELLS OUT EVERY YEAR!

 An intensive continuing education experience and certification for individuals currently managing medical transportation services, those seeking management positions, and others with direct and indirect involvement who desire greater understanding of this dynamic profession.
 The Institute operates with a rigorous approach to competency-based education, utilizing formal classroom hours, mandatory participation, written testing and oral presentations.
 Graduates of the two-year program will receive certification as a Certified Medical Transport Executive (CMTE).